MM260101/server-setting/README.md

 # proxmox-Ubuntu-setting
-How to Proxmox and Ubuntu(for beginner!)
+How to Proxmox and Ubuntu(for Japanese beginner!)